 Committees - there are 3 committees: Member Services, Medical Education, and Industry Relations.
 Members interested in becoming more involved are encouraged to participate.

 The Medical Licentiate Society of Hong Kong (Licentiate Society) is an independent, non-profit, recognized professional association that supports the LMCHK doctors.

 The Licentiate Society was founded on 15 June 2017.
 As its community grew in size and offerings, the group incorporated on 26 November 2019.

-The group has LMCHK doctors that graduated from medical schools from over 20 different licensing jurisdictions outside of Hong Kong including (in order by relative numbers of doctors): UK, Mainland China, Australia, Ireland, USA, Canada, South Africa, Chinese Taipei, Singapore, Belgium, India, Korea, Nepal, Netherland-Antilles, New Zealand, Poland, Portugal, Russia, United Arab Emirates, and Venezuela.
+The group has LMCHK doctors that graduated from medical schools from over 20 different licensing jurisdictions outside of Hong Kong including (in order by relative numbers of doctors): UK, Mainland China, Australia, Ireland, USA, India, Canada, New Zealand, Chinese Taipei, Philippines, South Africa, Czech Republic, Germany, Italy, Korea, Nepal, Netherland-Antilles, Portugal, Singapore, Turkey, and Venezuela.